satlecture/kit2024/README.md

 - Code Example: [SLUR Satisfier](code/src/slursat.cc)
 - Code Example: [Trail Class with Propagate and Backtracking](code/src/trail.h)

+## Repository

+This page is generated from our [repository on GitHub](https://github.com/satlecture/kit2024)

 ## Code

 The `code/src/util` directory contains a CNF file parser that is called when instantiating the class in `CNFFormula.h`, which can also read packed CNF files.